 In a request test, both the test code and the controller code execute in the same Erlang process.
 You can verify this by putting

 IO.inspect(self()) into both and seeing the same PID twice in the output.
-This allows us to use a less-well-known feature of Erlang to pass the per-test toggle value down from the test to the implementation: the process dictionary.
+This allows us to use a less-well-known feature of Erlang to pass the per-test toggle value on: the process dictionary.

 The process dictionary works as a key-value store and implements hidden state within a process.
-It is a strangeling in the architecture, passing data through it is frowned upon because the data flow is no longer happening explicitly that way.
-In rare occasions, the process dictionary can be really helpful though.
+It is a strangeling in the architecture, and passing data through it is usually frowned upon.
+Using data side-loaded in the process dictionary is the opposite of handling it explicitly.
+In rare occasions, it can be a really helpful technique.

 Here’s how we can use it for our purposes: